-1. Chair Finance Committee meetings

-- 2. Provide quarterly fiscal oversight to the financial health of the Project - 3.
+- 1. Chair Finance & Audit Committee meetings - 2.
+Provide quarterly fiscal oversight to the financial health of the Project - 3.
 Ensure annual budget process is in place, executed and prepared for Board action - 4.
-Monitor and oversee bank accounts and financial investments - 5.
+Oversee the annual audit process from auditor selection through Board reporting - 5.
+Monitor and oversee bank accounts and financial investments - 6.
 Ensure that all required tax filings and payments meet IRS and State regulation